Mathématique: Chapter 4

 Silence.

-“First of all,” Mitchell said finally, “no way am I asking out General Landry’s daughter.
-Second of all, she works ninety hours a week identifying intergalactic plagues and trying to cure ‘em.
+“First off,” Mitchell said, “no way am I asking out General Landry’s daughter.
+She works ninety hours a week identifying intergalactic plagues and trying to cure ‘em.
 She doesn’t have time for normal stuff.
-Third of all, if I ever asked her out, which I am not going to do, I would cook dinner for her.”
+So.
+If I ever ask her out, which I am not gonna do, I would cook dinner for her.”

 “Right.
 You haven’t thought about this at all, I see.”

-“We were talking about your neighbor.
+“We were talkin’ about your neighbor.
 The interesting one.
-The eccentric, angst-ridden mathematician who lives down the hall and cooks for you now.”
+The troubled, angst-ridden mathematician who lives down the hall and cooks for you now.”

 Mitchell whistled softly through his teeth.
 “That is some serious ish right there.”

-“Yup,” Young said shortly.
+“Yup,” Young said.
 “Turns out my neighbor’s number one on the LA’s Abduction Wish List.”

 “Hard to believe.”
 Young wondered how many people had been briefed on the rank order of this list.
-SG-1, apparently, had been given a heads-up.
+SG-1 had gotten a heads-up.
+SG-1, maybe, had gotten the intel in the first place.

 “What would the LA want with some math genius?”
 Mitchell asked.